Motivating Kids in Physical Activity

 Principles for maximizing motivation:

 2. Modify skills and activities: sequential progressions; modify space, equipment, rules; match the activity to the child, not the child to the activity.
+Perhaps they enjoy a range of activities, and therefore you could send them to one of the summer camps in Maine, or somewhere more local to you, where they’ll participate in recreational activities such as rock climbing, water-skiing or whatever they prefer.

 3. Realistic expectations for each child: individual learning rates and goals.